sulcantonin/LLM_NeuralIPS23/README.md

 # PACuna : Automated Fine-Tuning of Language Models for Particle Accelerators
-Sources are in sources folder
+Sources are in sources folder.
+Unforutnately, some training sources (books) are licensed, therefore neither source data nor model can be published.

 [pdf](NeurIPS_2023_LLM.pdf) [arxiv](https://arxiv.org/abs/2310.19106)